Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Counting odd--degree hyperelliptic curves over by

 \begin{proof} Proposition~\ref{prop:curve_count} provides an upper bound on the number of stable hyperelliptic genus $g \ge 3$ curves with a marked Weierstrass point over $\Pb^1_{\Fb_q}$ with $\text{char} (\Fb_q) > 2g+1$.
-The upper bound follows from the open immersion property of the Torelli map $\tau_g$ restricted to the hyperelliptic locus (c.f. \cite[Theorem 1.2]{Landesman}).
-Note that one could sharpen the upper bound through the Theorem~\ref{thm:low_genus_count} to acquire the precise lower order terms for each genus $g \ge 5$. \end{proof}
+The upper bound follows from the open immersion property of the Torelli map $\tau_g$ restricted to the hyperelliptic locus (c.f. \cite[Theorem 1.2.]{Landesman}). \end{proof}

-Switching to the number field with $K = \Qb$ and $\Oc_K = \Zb$, one could choose the minimal integral Weierstrass model of a stable odd degree hyperelliptic curve with the given hyperelliptic discriminant divisor $\Delta_{g}$ which is already a number.
-This renders the following Conjecture~\ref{conj:Ab_Surf_Q} and Conjecture~\ref{conj:Q_case}, stated in the Introduction.